vuejs/vue-test-utils/docs/en/guides/using-with-vuex.md

 ### Testing a running store

-Anopther approach to testing a Vuex store is to create a running store using the store config.
+Another approach to testing a Vuex store is to create a running store using the store config.

 The benefit of testing creating a running store instance is we don't have to mock any Vuex functions.